data-readiness/data-readiness/bandb.md

 * Was a [gene name accidentally converted to a date](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80)?

-At the end of Band B, we are ready to define a candidate question, the context.
+For data that is Grade B, we are ready to define a candidate question, the context.